systemd/systemd/docs/CODING_STYLE.md

 ## Committing to git

 - Commit message subject lines should be prefixed with an appropriate component name of some kind.
-For example "journal: ", "nspawn: " and so on.
+For example, "journal: ", "nspawn: " and so on.

 - Do not use "Signed-Off-By:" in your commit messages.
 That's a kernel thing we don't do in the systemd project.